 John Sayles’s Matewan is about a lot more than a shootout between a vengeful sheriff and corporate hatchet men.
 Watch and learn.

 * * *

-If you enjoyed this analysis of John Sayles’s Matewan, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this analysis of John Sayles’s Matewan, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.

 More from Ezekiel Yu: All Sweet Things: On Jane Campion’s “An Angel at My Table” (1990), The Spirits Drawn Down: On Wallace Stevens’s “Large Red Man Reading”, Leda And The Swan: Rubén Darío vs. W.B.
 Yeats